Portugal probes local transmission of omicron at soccer team

 The new measures also make a negative test result mandatory for everyone arriving on a flight from abroad.

 The General Directorate for Health officially reported 2,897 new cases on Sunday, with 764 people in hospital, 104 in intensive care units and 12 deaths.
-Over 18,400 people have died of COVID-19 in Portugal since the beginning of the pandemic.
+More than 18,400 people have died of COVID-19 in Portugal since the beginning of the pandemic.

-Parra reported from Madrid.
-AP sports writer Tales Azzoni in Madrid contributed to this report.
+Artiz Parra reported from Madrid.
+Tales Azzoni contributed to this report from Madrid.

 Follow all AP stories on the pandemic at https://apnews.com/hub/coronavirus-pandemic